-Superior productivity and speed, coupled with low heat input are resulting in laser welding processes replacing the more conventional welding methods.
+Superior productivity and speed coupled with low heat input are resulting in laser welding processes replacing the more conventional welding methods.
 Some of the advantages that laser welding offers include better weld strength, smaller heat affected zones, tighter precision, minimal deformation and the ability to weld a wide range of metals/alloys including steel, aluminum, titanium and also dissimilar metals.

-FLOW-3D provides powerful insights into the laser welding process and ultimately, helps achieve process optimization.
-With better process control it is possible to minimize porosity, heat affected zones and control the micro-structure evolution.
-FLOW-3D is uniquely suited to simulate the highly complex weld pool simulations because of its free surface tracking algorithm.
+FLOW-3D provides powerful insights into the laser welding process and ultimately helps achieve process optimization.
+With better process control it is possible to minimize porosity, limit heat affected zones, and control the micro-structure evolution.
+FLOW-3D is uniquely suited to simulate the highly complex weld pool because of its free surface tracking algorithm.
 The WELD add-on module was developed to further incorporate relevant physical models into FLOW-3D such as the heat flux produced by laser source, evaporation pressure on the molten metal, shield gas effects, recoil pressure on the melt pool and multiple laser reflections in keyhole welding.
 It is important to capture all the relevant physical phenomena to have a realistic process simulation.

 FLOW-3D can simulate both conduction and keyhole modes of laser welding.
 Researchers around the world use FLOW-3D to analyze melt pool dynamics, optimize process parameters to minimize porosity and even predict crystal growth in laser welding repair processes.